 They also relocate products when necessary, for example, the more popular products are often moved to a location for easier access.

-Packers are responsible for boxing and labeling the products that are queued up to ship.
+Packers are responsible for boxing and labeling the customer orders that are queued up to ship.

 When a product is returned, the warehouse workers are responsible for inspecting the item to ensure that it’s still intact or hasn’t expired.
 Once it passes a specific quality control, the product is restocked.